-Still in its infancy, this first study is loosely based on a 7-day tour itinerary for Japan as provided by my mother’s travel agency which is about to shut down as a result of the pandemic.
+My mother is a travel agent who shut down her agency as a result of the pandemic.
 The title is her mantra - she hands me her phone after she finds her position in front of a scene and invariably says, ‘Take a Picture’.

 Using multiple visual devices - images from her archives, screenshots from google street view, desktop wallpapers found on the internet, and images captured through the laptop computer’s lens - the simulations are created on ‘Zoom’ using the program’s virtual background feature.
 I believe the popularity of Zoom is a cornerstone for our present times, and it marks a shift in our dependancy on telecommuting.